5 Child Identity Theft Statistics Every Parent Should Know

 There are over 5,300,000 ransomware attacks every month

 How did we get to this point?
 Simple.
 One, most of our schools use vulnerable legacy networks riddled with backdoors.
-Two, hackers have gotten much more agile and unscrupulous.
+Two, hackers have become much more agile and unscrupulous.
 And, finally, many of us parents don’t think twice about handing over our kids’ sensitive data to schools.

 And those are the lucky ones.